Lukashenko, Putin agreed to settle all problematic issues by 25th anniversary of Union State Treaty

 “These are the central issues at any meeting and talks.
 They were closed in nature, and I don’t see any point in involving the Government.
 All law enforcement agencies and ministers, the foreign ministries are involved in certain issues.
 That’s the essence of these negotiations,” the Head of State noted.

 “Mutual understanding has been found on all issues.
 There is no rejection.
-You just need to work out some kind of tactics, not dealing with tourism, but dealing with an assertive negotiation tactic with Russian Prime Minister Mishustin,” the President stressed once again.
+You just need to work out some kind of tactics, not dealing with tourism, but referring to some assertive negotiation tactic with Russian Prime Minister Mishustin,” the President stressed once again.